cooperative-computing-lab/cctools/docs/makeflow/index.md

 Makeflow is a **workflow engine** for large scale distributed computing.
 It accepts a specification of a large amount of work to be performed, and runs it on remote machines in parallel where possible.
-In addition, Makeflow is fault- tolerant, so you can use it to coordinate very large tasks that may run for days or weeks in the face of failures.
+In addition, Makeflow is fault-tolerant, so you can use it to coordinate very large tasks that may run for days or weeks in the face of failures.
 Makeflow is designed to be similar to **Make** , so if you can write a Makefile, then you can write a Makeflow.

 Makeflow makes it easy to move a large amount of work from one facility to another.
 After writing a workflow, you can test it out on your local laptop,